laavanyebahl/Autonomous-driving-using-deep-learning-simulation/report.md

 #### 3. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting after first layer of flatten and before fully connected layer with output 10.
+For regularization, the model contains dropout layers in order to reduce overfitting after first layer of flatten and before fully connected layer with output 10.

+Early termination was done at 15th epoch as validation loss started increasing afterwards

 More augmented data of anti clockwise driving and lipped images with corresponding steering angles was added.